jmcannon/alfred-tureng/README.md

 `↩` Pressing return after results render will open Tureng in your browser.

 <br />

-Categories are included below the result except when the category is *General*.
+Categories are included below the result except when Tureng lists the category as *General*.

 <br /><br /><br />